 The table is present on the top of the saddle.
 The table consists of T-slots or sometimes fixtures are used for holding up the workpiece on the table.
 A table can travel longitudinally in a horizontal plane.

 It is also called the over-hanging arm.
 Overarm is present at the top of the column.
 The basic function of the over-arm is to support the arbor and spindle.

 #7.
 Spindle or Arbor:

 The top portion of the column contains the spindle.
 The spindle is also an important part of the machine as it is the part where the multipoint cutter is attached.

-Power required for the rotation of the spindle is obtained from the motor through belt, gear and clutch assembly.
+Power required for the rotation of the spindle is obtained from the motor through the belt, gear, and clutch assembly.

 Milling Machine Working Principle:

-- It employed in the metal removing operation on a milling machine is that the work is rigidly clamped on the table of the machine and the revolving cutter which has multiple teeth is mounted on the arbor.
+- Milling machine employed in the metal removing operation in which the work is rigidly clamped on the table of the machine and the revolving cutter which has multiple teeth is mounted on the arbor.

 - The cutter revolves at high speed and the work is fed slowly past the cutter.

 - The work can be fed in a vertical, longitudinal, or cross direction depending upon the type of milling machine being used.

 - As the work proceeds, the cutter-teeth removes the metal from the surface of the job(workpiece) to produce the desired shape.